ssaunier/livestats/README.md

 # Livestats - Track your visitors in real-time !

-## Goal: a lightweight solution to get a real-time snapshot of how many visitors are connected on your website.
+## Goal: a lightweight solution to get a real-time snapshot of your visitor activity.

 The idea is to get a dashboard like this.